JBL Sense Pro

 • Passive noise reduction is available on JBL Sense Pro but not on Xiaomi OpenWear Stereo Pro.

-• Spatial audio is supported on JBL Sense Pro but not on Xiaomi OpenWear Stereo Pro.
+• Spatial audio support is present on JBL Sense Pro but not available on Xiaomi OpenWear Stereo Pro.

 • Battery life is 8 hours on JBL Sense Pro and 7.5 hours on Xiaomi OpenWear Stereo Pro.